No or too few hits: expand your search

 - Truncate: search on a root, followed by a truncation mark, usually * Example: searching work* matches work, but also working, workers etc. Truncation is effective when searching for long words or when you are not sure of the correct spelling.

 - Check your spelling.
-If you are unsure, use a
+If you are unsure, use a dictionary or an encyclopedia

 - Search synonyms, ie similar words.
 Which terminology may the author conceivably have used?
 (Example: Preschool, kindergarten, early childhood education)